-Could traditional Chinese medicine hold an answer to the obesity problem?January 31st, 2013 in Medical research /
+Could traditional Chinese medicine hold an answer to the obesity problem?January 31, 2013 in Medicine & Health / Medical research

 Obesity might be a very modern problem, but a team of scientists from Taiwan and China is turning to the age-old principles of traditional Chinese medicine (TCM) to help fight it.
 Breaking research published in the Journal of Biomolecular Structure and Dynamics indicates a possible new direction for the treatment of metabolic syndrome.

 Metabolic syndrome, a collective disorder characterised by obesity and multiple clinical disorders, is on the rise.
 Obesity itself is an endocrine disease caused by the body's inability to handle excessive energy intake.
 It can lead to serious chronic diseases like hypertension, osteoarthritis, cardiovascular disease, sleep apnea, stroke and type-2 diabetes.

 Peroxisome proliferator-activated receptors (PPARs) are key regulators of lipid and carbohydrate metabolism; they are involved in regulating many physiological functions initiated by nutrients, nutraceuticals and phytochemicals.
 There are three subtypes of PPARs – PPAR-a, PPAR-g and PPAR-∂ –which all play important roles.
 Because of these roles, the three are also important drug targets for treating metabolic syndrome.